tzafrirben/go-adstxt-crawler/README.md

 import "github.com/tzafrirben/go-adstxt-crawler/adstxt" and you can use adstxt library in your code

 # ToDo
-Adstxt library still does not support Async crawling.
+- Adstxt library still does not support Async crawling.
 The next version should have a method for scanning multiple domains simultaneously (vs the adstxt.Get method that only scan single Ads.txt file
+- robots.txt file on remote host is ignored by crawler, a good practice will be to scan this file first (as specified in Ads.txt specification)

 ## LICENSE

 MIT

 ## Author
-Tzafrir Ben Ami (a.k.a. tzafrirben)
+[Tzafrir Ben Ami](https://github.com/tzafrirben) (a.k.a. tzafrirben)